Properties of the spherically symmetric polymer black holes: Spherically symmetric polymer black holes

 \item The solutions were initially derived only in the region $ - x^{-}_H < x < x^{+}_H$, in which the spacetime is homogeneous, and the Killing vector $\xi \equiv \partial_t$ is spacelike.
 The horizon at $x = x^{+}_H$ is referred to as the black hole horizon, while the one at $x = x^{-}_H$ is referred to as the white hole horizon, although in between them, no spacetime singularities exist {at all} \cite{AOS18a, AOS18b}.
 However, following the standard process of extensions, one can easily extend the solutions beyond these horizons to the regions $|x| > \sqrt{\Delta}$.
 In the extended regions $ x < x^{-}_H$ and $x > x^+_H$, the metrics will take the same form as that given by Eqs.(\ref{eq2.4})-(\ref{eq2.6}), but now the Killing vector {$\partial_t$} becomes timelike.

 \end{itemize}

 In this paper, we shall not impose the conditions (\ref{eq2.7a}), except that we still assume that $C$ and $D$ are real.
-In particular, since $C, \; D, \; n, \; \lambda_1$ and $\lambda_2$ are arbitrary constants, in principle, they can take any real values.
+In particular, since $C, \; D, \; n, \; \lambda_1$, and $\lambda_2$ are arbitrary constants, in principle, they can take any real values.
 However, since $ds^2= \left({3D}/{16}\right)^{2/3}d\bar{s}^2$, we shall assume that $D = 0$ holds only in the limiting sense.
 In addition, the two constants $\lambda_1$ and $\lambda_2$ originate from the polymerization (\ref{eq2.12}), so we also assume that $\lambda_1\lambda_2 \not= 0$, {and consider the case $\lambda_1\lambda_2 = 0$ only as some limit cases, as to be explained explicitly below.
 Recall that we also assumed $n >0$ in order to have the metric be real. }

-Then, { the geometric radius $b(x)$ and the ranges of $x$ all} depend on the choices of the two parameters $x_0$ and ${\cal{C}}$, which are shown explicitly in Fig. \ref{fig1a-c}.
+Then, the geometric radius $b(x)$ and the ranges of $x$ all depend on the choices of the two parameters $x_0$ and ${\cal{C}}$, which are shown explicitly in Fig. \ref{fig1a-c}.
 In particular, when ${\cal{C}} x_0 \not = 0$, we find that $x \in(-\infty, \infty)$, and a minimal point (the throat) of $b(x)$ always exists, with $b(\pm\infty) = \infty$, as shown by the upper panel of Fig. \ref{fig1a-c}.
 When ${\cal{C}} \not=0,\; x_0 = 0$, the range of $x$ is restricted to $x \in(0, \infty)$ with $b(0) = \infty$ and $b(\infty) = \infty$.
 In this case, a minimum (throat) of $b(x)$ also exists, as shown explicitly in the middle panel of Fig. \ref{fig1a-c}].
 When ${\cal{C}} =0,\; x_0 \not = 0$, the range of $x$ is $x \in(-\infty, \infty)$, but now $b(x)$ is a monotonically increasing function of $x$ with $b(-\infty) = 0$ and $b(\infty) = \infty$, and a throat does not exists [cf. the bottom panel of Fig. \ref{fig1a-c}].

-In this paper, we shall study the main properties of {these spherical loop quantum black hole solutions.
-In particular, we shall pay particular attention to } the locations of the throat and horizons, and the asymptotic behaviors of the spacetimes.
+In this paper, we shall study the main properties of these spherical polymer black hole solutions.
+In particular, we shall pay particular attention to the locations of the throat and horizons, and the asymptotic behaviors of the spacetimes.